Voice recognition is getting better by the day and may be the future of communications. Many people find it more convenient to speak while typing.

 There are several solutions that are being implemented to improve voice recognition software.

-First, the algorithms are being programmed to respond to the vocal and speech patterns of their user.
+First, the voice recognition algorithms are being programmed to respond to the vocal and speech patterns of their user.
 The same way autocorrect programs adjust recommendations based on their user’s former behavior, voice recognition software is increasingly being programmed to customize itself to users.

 Second, technologies are increasingly being fit into smaller amounts of data, which resolves the key issue of data size.
 As technology advances, voice recognition software likely will require less data, while laptops and other devices will continue to offer ever-larger data packages.